speedshi/MALMI/README.md

 ## License
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-For detail, see the license file.
+For more details, see in the license file.

 ## Contact information
 Copyright(C) 2021 Peidong Shi